Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 #### I'll use my data in Excel / SAS / SPSS / Stata

-To get data in and out of these formats, you’ll want to look at:
+To get data in and out of these formats, you'll want to look at:

 * [{readxl}](https://readxl.tidyverse.org/) for reading data from Excel files.
 * [{openxlsx}](https://cran.r-project.org/web/packages/openxlsx/index.html) for reading and writing .xlsx Excel files.